Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Conclusion

 \begin{IEEEbiography}[{ }]{Julian Heinovski} (heinovski@ccs-labs.org) is a PhD candidate and researcher at the Telecommunications Networks Group (TKN) at the School of Electrical Engineering and Computer Science, TU Berlin, Germany.
 He received his B.Sc. and M.Sc. degrees from the Dept. of Computer Science, Paderborn University, Germany, in 2016 and 2018, respectively.
 Julian is a Student Member of IEEE and ACM as well as a Member of IEEE Intelligent Transportation Systems Society (ITSS) and IEEE Vehicular Technology Society (VTS).
 He serves as a reviewer of manuscripts in the field of vehicular networks and intelligent transportation systems.
 His research interest is in cooperative driving as well as intelligent transportation systems, mainly focusing on platooning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Daniel E.\ Quevedo} (daniel.quevedo@qut.edu.au) received Ingeniero Civil Electr\'onico and M.Sc.\ degrees from Universidad T\'ecnica Federico Santa Mar\'{\i}a, Valpara\'{\i}so, Chile, in 2000, and in 2005 the Ph.D.\ degree from the University of Newcastle, Australia.
+\begin{IEEEbiography}[{ }]{Daniel E.\ Quevedo} (dquevedo@ieee.org) received Ingeniero Civil Electr\'onico and M.Sc.\ degrees from Universidad T\'ecnica Federico Santa Mar\'{\i}a, Valpara\'{\i}so, Chile, in 2000, and in 2005 the Ph.D.\ degree from the University of Newcastle, Australia.
 He is Professor of Cyberphysical Systems at the School of Electrical Engineering and Robotics, Queensland University of Technology (QUT), in Australia.
 Before joining QUT, he established and led the Chair in Automatic Control at Paderborn University, Germany.
-In 2003 he received the IEEE Conference on Decision and Control Best Student Paper Award and was also a finalist in 2002.
 He is co-recipient of the 2018 IEEE Transactions on Automatic Control George S.\ Axelby Outstanding Paper Award.
-Prof.\ Quevedo currently serves as Associate Editor for \emph{IEEE Control Systems} and in the Editorial Board of the \emph{International Journal of Robust and Nonlinear Control}.
+Prof.\ Quevedo currently serves as Associate Editor for \emph{IEEE Control Systems}.
 From 2015--2018 he was Chair of the IEEE Control Systems Society \emph{Technical Committee on Networks \& Communication Systems}.
-His research interests are in networked control systems, control of power converters and cyberphysical systems security. \end{IEEEbiography}
+His research interests are in networked control systems and cyberphysical systems security. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Falko Dressler} (dressler@ccs-labs.org) is full professor and Chair for Telecommunication Networks at the School of Electrical Engineering and Computer Science, TU Berlin.
 He received his M.Sc. and Ph.D. degrees from the Dept. of Computer Science, University of Erlangen in 1998 and 2003, respectively.
 Dr. Dressler has been associate editor-in-chief for IEEE Trans. on Mobile Computing and Elsevier Computer Communications as well as an editor for journals such as IEEE/ACM Trans. on Networking, IEEE Trans. on Network Science and Engineering, Elsevier Ad Hoc Networks, and Elsevier Nano Communication Networks.
 He has been chairing conferences such as IEEE INFOCOM, ACM MobiSys, ACM MobiHoc, IEEE VNC, IEEE GLOBECOM.
 He authored the textbooks Self-Organization in Sensor and Actor Networks published by Wiley \& Sons and Vehicular Networking published by Cambridge University Press.
 He has been an IEEE Distinguished Lecturer as well as an ACM Distinguished Speaker.
 Dr. Dressler is an IEEE Fellow as well as an ACM Distinguished Member.
 He is a member of the German National Academy of Science and Engineering (acatech).
 He has been serving on the IEEE COMSOC Conference Council and the ACM SIGMOBILE Executive Committee.
 His research objectives include adaptive wireless networking (sub-6GHz, mmWave, visible light, molecular communication) and wireless-based sensing with applications in ad hoc and sensor networks, the Internet of Things, and Cyber-Physical Systems. \end{IEEEbiography}